omenyayl/dataset-annotator/README.md

 '''
 Actions menu
 '''
 Actions serve as a way for connecting selected labels across multiple frames.
-This should allow your to create intuitive label sequences for video classifiers.
-To create an action, click 'New Action' button at the bottom of the Actions menu.
-Each action will have an numeric ID field and an editable label field.
-To attach annotations to an action, simply edit the desired annotations left-hand numeric field to correspond with the action's given ID.
-Seperate instances of actions are meant to have seperate action IDs.
+This should allow you to create label sequences for video classifiers.
+To create an action:
+ 1. Click “'New Action' button, this is the gray button on the bottom of the side display bar.
+Each action will have a numeric ID field and an editable name field.
+ 2. Fill in the left-hand numeric field on the annotation you want to start a sequence of side display bar with a number ID.
+For example, if you know you want to label a person walking across multiple scenes, start on the first scene where the person appears.
+In the left-hand numeric field of the annotation, you fill in a number, such as “3”.
+ 3. Then fill in the corresponding number ID on the action you created on the left-hand numeric field.
+In the example above, you’d mark it “3” again.
+ 4. Don’t forget to name the action in the right-hand field

+*Separate instances of actions are meant to have separate action IDs.
+A black car driving across a sequence of images should have a different action ID from a blue car driving across the same sequence of images.
+In addition, each object you’ve annotated must have a unique action ID.*